TheRealNationPlays/for-desktop/README.md

     <img src="https://repology.org/badge/vertical-allrepos/stoat-desktop.svg" alt="Packaging status" align="right">
 </a>

-- All downloads and instructions for Stoat can be found on our [Website](https://stoat.chat/download).
+- All downloads and instructions for CamPulse can be found [Nowhere](https://example.com).

 ## Development Guide